Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres

 The definition of a Floer datum for a $k$-point angle-decorated half-cylinder $(Z^+,p_1,\cdots,p_k)$ is completely analogous to that of Definition \ref{definition:data-cylinder}, and will therefore be omitted.
 Inductively, there exist universal and consistent choices of Floer data for each $k\geq0$ and each $k$-point angle decorated half-cylinder in the sense that: \begin{itemize} \item In a sufficiently small neighborhood of $L\subset M$, the Hamiltonian $H_{Z^+}=0$ near $s=0$. \item Near the boundary stratum (\ref{eq:boundary1}), the Floer datum coincides with the product of the Floer data chosen on lower dimensional strata up to conformal equivalence.
-The Floer data vary smoothly with respect to the gluing charts for the product Floer data. \item Near the boundary strata (\ref{eq:boundary2}), the Floer data are conformally equivalent to the one obtained by pulling back from $\overline{\mathcal{M}}_{k-1,+}$ via the forgetful maps $\bar{\pi}_i$ for $i=1,\cdots,k-1$. \item Near the boundary stratum (\ref{eq:boundary3}), the Floer data on the slice $\overline{\mathcal{M}}_{k,+}^{0,\theta}\subset\overline{\mathcal{M}}_{k,+}^0$ are conformally equivalent to the ones pulled back from $\overline{\mathcal{M}}_{k-1,+}$ via the map $\bar{\iota}_\theta$. \end{itemize}
+The Floer data vary smoothly with respect to the gluing charts for the product Floer data. \item Near the boundary strata (\ref{eq:boundary2}), the Floer data are conformally equivalent to the ones obtained by pulling back from $\overline{\mathcal{M}}_{k-1,+}$ via the forgetful maps $\bar{\pi}_i$ for $i=1,\cdots,k-1$. \end{itemize}